-The parallel port allows the attachment of devices that accept eight bits of parallel data at standard transistor-transistor logic (TTL) levels.
-The port has a 25-pin, D-shell connector and is designed primarily for printers.
+The parallel port allows the attachment of devices that accept eight bits of parallel data at standard transistor-transistor-logic (TTL) levels.
+The port has a 25-pin D-shell connector and is designed primarily for printers.
 However, the port can be used as an input/output port for any device or application that matches the input/output capabilities of the port.
-When adapters with additional parallel ports are installed, the system can support three devices, each addressed separately as PARALLEL 1, PARALLEL 2, or PARALLEL 3.
+When adapters with additional parallel ports are installed, the system can support these devices, each addressed separately as PARALLEL 1, PARALLEL 2, PARALLEL 3, or PARALLEL 4.

-Note: Conflicts occur when using multiple devices if two or more devices are addressed the same.
-Select the Set configuration option from the system programs on the hard disk drive.
-Select View configuration to verify that no lines are addressed the same.
+Note: Conflicts occur when two or more devices have the same address.
+Select the Set configuration option from the system programs stored on the hard disk drive.
+Select View configuration to verify that no lines have the same address.

-IBM PS/2 Model 95 XP 486 HMR Diskette-Drive Controller
+IBM PS/2 Model 90 XP 486 HMR Diskette-Drive Controller